dennyzhang/challenges-cloudformation-jenkins/Scenario-203/README.md

 <a href="https://www.dennyzhang.com"><img src="https://raw.githubusercontent.com/DennyZhang/aws-jenkins-study/master/images/jenkins_vm_aio.png"/> </a>

 # Requirements
-1. Finish Scenario-201, create a jenkins user by code.
+1. Finish Scenario-202
-2. Create a dedicated VPC for the jenkins.
-And allow selective source IP to access.
+2. Enable CloudWatch monitoring for Jenkins
 3. When Jenkins is down, get slack notification
+4. In case Jenkins master crash, create an auto-scaling group.
+And configure the instance count as 1

 # Procedures
 - Use CF to setup the env